History of the University of Pennsylvania: 18th century

 When the British abandoned Philadelphia during the Philadelphia campaign in the American Revolutionary War, College Hall, the college's only building at the time, (Note: As Penn moved West, "College Hall" continued to be the name of Penn's headquarters building and now serves as location of "The Office of the President".
 See "President's Center") served as the temporary meeting site of the Second Continental Congress from July 7 to 20, 1778, briefly establishing Penn's campus as one of the early capitals of the United States.

-In 1779, not trusting then provost William Smith's Loyalist tendencies, the revolutionary State Legislature created a university, and in 1785 the legislature changed name to University of the State of Pennsylvania.
+In 1779, not trusting then provost William Smith's Loyalist tendencies, the revolutionary State Legislature created a university, and in 1785 the legislature changed the name to the University of the State of Pennsylvania.
 (Note: "...(d) On November 27, 1779, the General Assembly of the Commonwealth of Pennsylvania passed an act for the establishment of a University incorporating the rights and powers of the College, Academy, and Charitable School.
 This was the first designation of an institution in the United States as a University;

 (e) On September 22, 1785, an act was passed naming the University the University of the State of Pennsylvania..."
 See "Statues of the Trustees") The result was a schism, with Smith continuing to operate an attenuated version of the College of Philadelphia.
 The 1779 charter represented the first American institution of higher learning to take the name of "University".
 In 1791, the legislature issued a new charter, merging the two institutions into a new University of Pennsylvania with twelve men from each institution serving on the new board of trustees.